Harald Walach: Background

-Research and professional activities
+Harald Walach participated in the 2022 film Homeopathy Unrefuted?, which portrays advocates of homeopathy as they set out to explain this method.

+Publications and fringe claims

 Walach has conducted studies examining elements of complementary and alternative medicine, and developed the Freiburg Mindfulness Inventory.
 He was an editor of an essay series on Neuroscience, Consciousness, Spirituality, and until 2021 was editor-in-chief of the Karger journal Forschende Komplementärmedizin.

 In 2017, he started the CHS Institute to publish his own writing, including COVID-19 satire and denial.

-Controversy

 Walach has advocated for revision of the concept of evidence-based medicine, promoting holistic and homeopathic alternatives in his publications.

-Starting in 2001, along with theoretical physicists Hartmann Römer and Harald Atmanspacher, Walach developed a model of "weak quantum theory" or "generalised entanglement" that attempted to explain anomalous phenomena, such as non-specific therapy effects and parapsychological phenomena.
-This was not taken seriously by other physicists, and referenced mainly in the fields of homeopathic medicine and consciousness studies.
+Starting in 2001, along with theoretical physicists Hartmann Römer and Harald Atmanspacher, Walach developed what was termed a model of "weak quantum theory" or "generalised entanglement" that purported to explain anomalous phenomena, such as non-specific therapy effects and parapsychological claims.
+This was not taken seriously by other physicists.

 In 2012, Walach received the negative prize "Goldenes Brett" from Austrian skeptics, an annual award for the "most astonishing pseudo-scientific nuisance" of the year.
 The prize was awarded in part for a masters thesis about the Kozyrev mirror conducted under his supervision, which was widely regarded as unscientific.

-Walach is on the scientific advisory board of a blog called "CAM-Media Watch", which is run by the alternative medicine company Heel.
-The blog describes itself as a "spin doctor" for promoting Complementary and Alternative Medicine ("CAM").
+Walach was on the scientific advisory board of a blog called "CAM-Media Watch", which was sponsored by the alternative medicine company Heel, among others.
+The blog described itself as a "spin doctor" for promoting Complementary and Alternative Medicine ("CAM").
 In 2012, it was reported that the blog had been paid to smear Edzard Ernst, a scientist critical of homeopathy.

 Retracted papers

+As of 2024, Walach has had four publications retracted.

 In June 2021, Walach published two high profile papers containing research pertaining to the COVID-19 pandemic, one exaggerating the risks of vaccination, and the other concluding that children should not wear masks.
 Both papers were retracted the following month.